0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 # Integrating RFQ Liquidity

-Previously, we covered [the RFQ System](/0x-swap-api/guides/accessing-rfq-liquidity-on-0x-api/about-the-rfq-system).
+In [About the RFQ System](/0x-swap-api/guides/accessing-rfq-liquidity-on-0x-api/about-the-rfq-system), we covered what is RFQ liquidity and how it is aggregated by 0x.
 This guide will cover the 3 steps to integrate RFQ liquidity into your application.

 ### Overview